 The Sheath-tailed bat Coleura seychellensis is one of only two mammals endemic to the Seychelles, this means that it cannot be found anywhere else in the world.
 Yet it is possibly the rarest bat in the world with only about 30-100 individuals left in Seychelles.

 |Sheath-tailed bat © Sinclair Laing|

 It was once commonly found in Seychelles, but the species has undergone a dramatic decline in population during the mid to late 20th century.
-At present it is listed as Critically Endangered under the IUCN Red Data Book of the Globally Threatened Species of bats of the world.
-Without urgent conservation measures are not implemented soon, this species will become extinct.
+At present it is listed as Critically Endangered on the IUCN Red List.
+Without urgent conservation measures, this species will become extinct.

 Very little is known about the bat’s ecology, habitat, roost, and behaviour.
 Several possible causes for its decline have been forwarded, including predation by barn owls, roost disturbance, habitat loss and declines in insect availability resulting from use of pesticides.

 This bat feeds on insects at night time using echolocation calls to detect objects and navigate.
 Its biology is mostly unknown.
 The weight of the bat is approximately 10.2g for males and 11.1 for females, with a forearm length of c.
 53.9 and 55.6 respectively.
 The bat echolocates at frequencies of 32-40kHz when commuting and feeding outside the cave, and at much lower, audible frequencies (15-20kHz) within the cave.

 Bats are often extremely good indicators of environment quality, thus their presence is related to the health of the habitat.
 Decline in bats thus could suggest furthermore widespread concerns.
 More research and studies are urgently needed to understand more about this species, and develop an action plan to save this rarest bat.
 Public awareness and education is also a possible way to improve the conservation status of the species.

 Are we too late?